redhat-best-practices-for-k8s/certsuite/README.md

 After the end of your run a claim.json file will be created for you with the results of that specific test run.
 To see them in a good way that is clear for you we created a parser that is local.
 You can open it by copying the path /
 #your-code-path/cnf-certification-test/script/results.html and open it in your
 browser then upload the claim.json file of that run.
 ![overview](docs/assets/images/htmlpage.png)

-## upload a previous feedback to the html parser page
+## Upload a previous feedback to the html parser page

 A new feture that we did that allow users to upload a previous feedback that they have to the parser page, they have an option to download the feedback then to